Marker Logo

 this page online

 Mountain, Michigan, in Dickinson County.
-Marker is at the intersection of East Ludington Street and Iron Mountain Street, on the right when traveling west on East Ludington Street.
+It is at the intersection of East Ludington Street and Iron Mountain Street, on the right when traveling west on East Ludington Street.
 Touch for map.
 Marker is at or near this postal address: 300 E Ludington St, Iron Mountain MI 49801, United States of America.
 Touch for directions.

 Robert C. Hoyle Marker image.
 Click for full size.

-Photographed By Paul Fehrenbach, May 11, 2017
+Photographed by Paul Fehrenbach, May 11, 2017

 2. Robert C. Hoyle Marker